suit-wg/suit-multiple-trust-domains/draft-ietf-suit-trust-domains.md

 WARNING: This can cause faults where there are loose Dependencies (e.g., version range matching, see {{I-D.ietf-suit-update-management}}), since a Component can be removed while it is depended upon by another Component.
 To avoid Dependency faults, a Manifest author MAY use explicit Dependencies where possible, or a Manifest processor MAY track references to loose Dependencies via reference counting in the same way as explicit Dependencies, as described in {{suit-directive-unlink}}.

 The suit-uninstall Command Sequence is not severable, since it must always be available to enable uninstalling.

+# Staging and Installation

+In order to coordinate between download and installation in different trust domains, the Update Procedure defined in {{I-D.ietf-suit-manifest}}, Section 8.4.6 is divided into two sub-procedures:

+* The Staging Procedure: This procedure is responsible for dependency resolution and acquiring all payloads required for the Update to proceed.
+It is composed of two command sequences

+    * suit-dependency-resolution
+    * suit-payload-fetch

+* The Installation Procedure: This procedure is responsible for validating staged components and installing them.
+It is composed of:

+    * suit-candidate-validation
+    * suit-install

+This extension is backwards compatible when used with a Manifest Processor that supports the Update Procedure but = does not support the Staging Procedure and Installation Procedure: the payload-fetch command sequence already contains suit-condition-image tests for each payload (see {{I-D.ietf-suit-manifest}}, section 7.3) which means that images are already validated when suit-install is invoked.
+This makes suit-candidate-verification OPTIONAL to implement and OPTIONAL to parse.

+The Staging and Installation Procedures are only required when Staging occurs in a different trust domain to Installation.

+## suit-candidate-verification {#suit-candidate-verification}

+This command sequence is responsible for verifying that all elements of an update are present and correct prior to installation.
+This is only required when Installation occurs in a trust domain different from Staging, such as an installer invoked by the bootloader.

 # Creating Manifests {#creating-manifests}